hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 An element can be both *Must Support* and mandatory, in which case the requirements defined by AU Core for mandatory's Missing Data requirements **SHALL** be applied as described in [Missing Must Support and Mandatory Data](https://build.fhir.org/ig/hl7au/au-fhir-core/general-requirements.html#missing-must-support-and-mandatory-data).

-The convention in this guide is to mark all mandatory elements as *Must Support* unless they are nested under an optional element.
+The convention in this guide is to mark all mandatory and conditionally mandatory elements as *Must Support* unless they are nested under an optional element.

 ### Must Support and Obligation
 Labelling an element *[Must Support](https://www.hl7.org/fhir/conformance-rules.html#mustSupport)* means that systems that produce or consume resources **SHALL** provide support for the element in some meaningful way.
 The FHIR standard does not define exactly what 'meaningful' support for an element means, but indicates that a profile **SHALL** make clear exactly what kind of support is required when an element is labelled as *Must Support*.